jadeforrest/blog/content/posts/2023-01-07--leaders-make-their-own-problems/index.md

 At first, it was hard to preserve the time I set aside.
 In my busy schedule, it seemed luxurious to save a couple hours just for thinking.
 But it quickly became some of the most valuable time I spent each week.

-I would spend time each weeking thinking amount my organization, about the product, about how things were going.
+I would spend time each week thinking amount my organization, about the product, about how things were going.
 I researched other products that competed with mine.
 I spent time using the product.
 I thought critically about our technical and product failings.

 I ended up developing a better sense of what possible futures I could create.
 I started to see possibilities that were invisible to me.
 I started to learn how to lead.